PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 - DONE: change BLOCKEVENTS to use MONITOR priority - PrinceHatem

-- add option to allow AIR when at MONITOR priority - PrinceHatem
+- DONE: add option to allow AIR when at MONITOR priority - PrinceHatem
   - issue with when a break is canceled on RevEn such as when durability is zero.